 Inarguably, technology has made our lives easier, but if you don’t use it in moderation, it can do more harm than good.
 From physical and mental health problems to massive EMF exposure, the gadgets in your home have the potential to cause severe harm.

-But the amount of harm they cause depends completely upon how in control you are of your tech.
+However, the amount of harm they cause depends completely upon how in control you are of your tech.